FabLabBerlin/localmachines/README.md

 As you see we don't use the `-Iusb0` part anymore.

 11. We are set at this point - associate the Hexabus device IPv6 addresses with the machines in the FabSmith database.

+## Development

+The development environment is a constant work in progress and does not implement a decent test-driven development workflow yet.

+The Angular JS applications that can be found in the `views/` directory are integrated with a custom [Grunt](http://gruntjs.com) workflow.
+While developing use the `grunt dev` task - it will constantly check for changes in your JavaScript and [Less](http://lesscss.org) files, compile CSS from Less and check JavaScript for erros with the help of [JSHint](http://jshint.com).
+You can use a [LiveReload](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) browser extension to reload views each time a change is detected.

+When ready to move the system to `prod` runmode, run `grunt prod` to compile the production mode of the Angular JS applications.

+More info about the development workflow will be added to Wiki.